HEIDI ABRAMS, MSSA, LISW

 Will is the founder of CCTI, Inc., a counseling, consulting and training institute based in Pittsburgh, Pa.
 He works with individuals, groups and organizations and blends myth, metaphor, poetry and the natural environment to support transformation.
 He has a strong interest in bridging the wide gaps between the psyche, the body's physical processes, and the spiritual realms and emphasizes our sensory capacities toward greater self-awareness.

-Ellen is a psychotherapist, dancer, and mom living in Cleveland Heights, Ohio.
-She has experience working with individuals, families, and groups.
-Ellen currently co-chairs The Gestalt Training Program and is a core faculty member of Working with Physical Process.
-She has over 25 years of experience performing, teaching, and facilitating modern/contemporary dance and movement exploration with people of all ages, abilities and levels of training.
-Ellen integrates her love of movement with an evidence based, embodied relational approach in her work with her clients.
-She finds her joy dancing, digging in the dirt, spending time with loved ones, and being in nature.
+Ellen is a body-oriented Gestalt psychotherapist, trainer, and dancer in private practice in Cleveland Heights, Ohio, working with individuals, families, and groups.
+She co-chairs the Gestalt Training Program, and is a core faculty member of the Working with Physical Process training program at the Gestalt Institute of Cleveland.
+With over 25 years experience as a dancer, she integrates her love of movement with an evidence-based, collaborative, embodied relational approach in her work with her clients.
+In her free time Ellen enjoys dancing, digging in the dirt, spending time with her children and loved ones, reading, and being in nature.

 DENISE HYBLE, MS, LMHC, LMFT

 Denise has been a private practitioner in Bloomington, Indiana for over 20 years working with individuals, couples, and groups.
 As a consultant she provides conflict resolution and interpersonal communication in organizations.
 She is also a yoga instructor.